protasima/protasima/README.md

  💬 How to reach me: dsm [@protasima](https://t.me/protasima) or protasima@bk.ru if you prefer mail
 ****
 ### About me
-I'm prefer back-end development, but I have to be a full stack developer in the implementation of educational issues😊
 * 💻 Creating bugs since 2018
-* 📚 I'm currently learning in technical aspects of information security and cryptography
+* 📚 I'm currently learning in technical aspects of information security and cryptography ⚙️
-* ⚡ In my free time, I'm practicing in front-end development 📈
-* 📋 There is my public channel: ⚙️[the child of the winds](https://t.me/dev_protasima)⚙️
+* ⚡ Full-stack (btw prefer back-end and network coding) and Secure Developer ⚙️
+* 📋 Night coding sessions are my passion also hate codning without inspiring :atom:
 * 🎉 Hobbies: videogames 🎮, reading books, listening music 🎧